 At each corner of the octagon formed by the Place, he erected eight stone monuments, representing the French cities of:

 Hittorff also added two monumental fountains inspired by those in Piazza Navona in Rome:

 - the Maritime Fountain (to the South, portraying the maritime spirit of France) and,

 - the Fountain of the Rivers (to the North, representing the Rhône River and the Rhine River).

 The Obelisk, ideally placed in the middle of the Place de la Concorde, is part of the strange geometrical layouts and alignments along the Historical Axis, evoking the symbols of Ancient Egypt.

-To understand the reasoning that led the French to develop such admiration for Egyptology, one needs to go back to Napoleon Bonaparte’s campaign to Egypt in 1798.
+To understand the reasoning that led the French to develop such admiration for Egyptology, let’s go back to Napoleon Bonaparte’s campaign to Egypt in 1798.
 For it was the French Emperor-to-be who attempted to conquer Egypt in order to counteract the English influence in the Middle-East and India.
-The General was not only coming to Egypt with soldiers: as a newly elected member of the French Academy of Sciences, he took with him 167 savants to Egypt in 1798, and founded the first modern scientific institute in Egypt: the Institut d’Egypte in Cairo.
+The General was not coming to Egypt with soldiers only.
+As a newly elected member of the French Academy of Sciences, he took with him 167 savants to Egypt in 1798.
+There he founded the first modern scientific institute in Egypt: the Institut d’Egypte in Cairo.

 King Charles X (1757-1836) showed an interest in Ancient Egypt and commissioned Jean-François Champollion (who deciphered the ancient hieroglyphs) to arrange for an obelisk to be brought back to Paris.